 Female Genital Mutilation (FGM) is a practice that includes the partial or total removal of the external female genitalia.
 There are no medical reasons to perform FGM and no health benefits.
 FGM can include severe short and long term complications which include: severe pain, infections, infertility, childbirth complications and new-born deaths as well as psychological trauma.

 Reasons why people perform FGM can fall into many categories.
 Many young girls are emotionally pressured into having FGM done by their family members, in order to prevent them from dishonouring the family.
-Female Genital Mutilation has been illegal in the UK since 1985 and with the Female Genital Mutilation Act 2003 it is also became illegal to arrange a child to be taken abroad for FGM.
+Female Genital Mutilation has been illegal in the UK since 1985 and with the Female Genital Mutilation Act 2003 it also became illegal to arrange for a child to be taken abroad for FGM.